TheDavSmasher/BossesHelper/README.md

 These entries are all related to the basic appeareance of the Boss and its interaction with the game engine, incliding gravity and the Player.

+- Boss ID: A unique ID to identify a specific Boss instance from Lua.
+  - While not enforced to be unique, it's useful if multiple files are used by multiple Boss instances as to difference between them.
 - Boss Sprite: The name of the sprite the boss will use.
 Works the same way as you'd set the sprite of a custom NPC.
 - Boss Health Max: This is the amount of health points the Boss will start with.
 Not all Bosses have to work on Health, however.
 - Hurt Mode: This will determine how the Player can collide with the Boss to trigger a user-defined method to declare what happens, but it's usually lowering the health and start attacking again.